Special Relativity (SR) is the theory of space and time discovered by Albert Einstein in 1905.

 The basic idea of space-time is to convert times to lengths, and simply pretend that this time/length is an extra dimension, in addition to the space dimensions.
 It's important to understand that space-time, with its 'extra' dimension of time, is a geometrical idea, a mental abstraction.
 It's not something you can physically point to.

-The idea of representing the history of an object as a curve in space-time is not just a mathematical curiosity.
+The idea of representing the path of an object as a curve in space-time is not just a mathematical curiosity.
 Space-time actually has a lot of interesting and important geometrical structure.
-Nature has many important rules that can be expressed elegantly only using the idea of space-time.
-Indeed, it's not an exaggeration to say that the geometry of space-time is at the very core of physics.
+Nature has many important rules that can be stated elegantly only using the idea of space-time.
+Indeed, it's not an exaggeration to say that the geometry of space-time is at the very core of modern physics.

 Sharp corners in the history correspond to abrupt changes in the motion.
 Gradual changes in speed are shown with curving lines.